The Eggs of the mythical Rainbow Serpent

 life’s greatest rewards!

 Be prepared to pitch a tent or roll out a swag to enjoy this remote haven.
-There are no ‘creature comforts’ out in the outback.
+There are no ‘creature comforts’ in the Australian outback.

 This country is an amazing ancient landscape!